Continuous integration

 Note

-Do not use tox to test multiple Python versions.
-Use the matrix in GitHub Actions, instead.
-This makes it easier to install version-specific dependencies (like libxml2-dev for PyPy), and it makes exclusions more visible (like pypy-3.9 on Windows).
+Use matrix in GitHub Actions to test multiple Python versions, not tox.
+This makes it easier to install version-specific dependencies (like libxml2-dev for PyPy), and it makes exclusions more visible (like pypy-3.10 on Windows).

 If not using tox, use this template, replacing {{ cookiecutter.package_name }} and removing the Jinja syntax if not using the Cookiecutter template: